Version Control & Multi-User Development

-In addition to document-related conflicts, Mendix Studio Pro can also handle conflicts at the level of the project.
-You can resolve a project conflict by choosing “my version” or by deleting the documents or folders involved.
+Mendix Studio Pro can also handle conflicts at the level of an app.
+You can resolve an app conflict by choosing “my version” or by deleting the documents or folders involved.

 Here are two examples:

 - One developer deletes a document and another makes a change inside that document

-- Both developers move a document, but they move it to different places in the project tree
+- Both developers move a document, but they move it to different places in the tree

 If a whole folder (or module) was deleted and another developer changes a document inside that folder, the folder is restored locally and also marked as conflicted.
 This way, you know that the intention was to delete that folder, but it was restored to show the context of the changed document.

-By default, Mendix Studio and Mendix Studio Pro also perform a diff comparison on external files like Java classes.
+By default, Mendix Studio Pro performs a diff comparison on external files like Java classes.
 When there are new versions or files have been deleted, this is directly handled by Mendix Studio Pro itself.

-For additional diffing or conflict resolution on external files, external SVN tools like Tortoise SVN can be used.
+For additional diffing or conflict resolution on external files, external visual and command-line tools for Git and SVN can be used.